ecedmondson/lunch-time-reading/README.rst

 and augmented by Lewis (@brolewis), Ryan (@rbcasperson), and Shawn (@sdutton-personal).

 Organizational structure and general curation work has largely been by Doug (@dgou).

+This particular copy is a fork by @ecedmondson, when introduced to a team with the above.